lrc-se/aoc-2021/README.md

 OK, starting to get a bit more complicated.
 Arrays, dictionaries and records to the rescue!

-This day also revealed a weakness in the base code since the input had two different parts.
-I should do something about that.
+This day also revealed a weakness in the base code since the input had two different parts, which has since been addressed.